2016 Kaikōura earthquake: Kaikōura and North Canterbury

-As of the morning of 19 November, Kaikōura remained cut off by road due to landslides, damaged bridges and infrastructure, road subsidence, and the risk of falling debris.
+On the morning of 19 November, Kaikōura remained cut off by road due to landslides, damaged bridges and infrastructure, road subsidence, and the risk of falling debris.
 The NZ Transport Agency said that State Highway 1 would take months to repair, while repairs to the rail line, a key freight connection between Wellington and Christchurch, were likely to take more than a year.
-Parts of the diversion route via State Highways 63, 6, 65 and 7 were experiencing four times their usual traffic volume.
+Parts of the diversion route via State Highways 63, 6, 65 and 7 were carrying four times their usual traffic volume.

 Mains water supply was mostly restored to Kaikōura township by 19 November, but supply was in a "fragile state" and conservation was necessary.
 The sewage system was "severely damaged" and unusable.

 On 30 November 2016, the Inland Kaikōura Road, redesignated "Kaikōura Emergency Access Road", was reopened to civilian drivers holding a permit and for restricted times of the day.
 Twenty-five crews had worked to clear 50 landslips on that highway alone.
 It reopened unrestricted to all traffic on 19 December 2016.

 State Highway 1 south of Kaikōura reopened two days later on 21 December 2016, albeit only during daylight hours.
 Repair of the highway north of Kaikōura took substantially longer, with the repaired highway opening over a year later on 15 December 2017.
 The long term closure of State Highway 1 north of Kaikōura (between Mangamaunu and Clarence) resulted in a detour through the Lewis Pass being the only major route from Picton to Christchurch.
 This highway had to be upgraded significantly due to this increased usage.

 The section of the Main North Line rail link from Picton south to Lake Grassmere reopened on 16 January 2017.
 The complete railway from Picton to Christchurch was not restored until 15 September 2017, though service was limited thereafter by continued landslides and repair work; passenger service did not resume until 1 December 2018.

+In late 2020 the road and rail between Clarence and Oaro was finished being rebuilt and strengthened, which cost NZ$1.25 billion (US$890 million).

+Three cows became stranded on an island after the surrounding ground had swept away.
+They made international news and have been described as celebrities.
+In 2017 the cows' owner published a children's book about them.